 Equipment for Shooting iPhone Recipe Videos

 You can also use an iPhone to capture audio, as the audio recording capabilities of DSLR cameras is really bad.
-We’ve only been using the iPhone lately because I borrowed out the audio record that I usually use (see below).

-Just like the monitor for DSLR videos, we use Reflector 2 so that we can see what the phone is recording without having to look at the phone screen itself.
+Just like the monitor for DSLR videos, we use Reflector 4 so that we can see what the phone is recording without having to look at the phone screen itself.
 It hooks up wirelessly and broadcasts your phone video onto your tablet or computer.

 Editing Software for Recipe Videos

 At Pinch of Yum, we use Final Cut Pro X to edit our food videos.
 One of our favorite features is Synchronize Clips.
-I use this feature to quickly and easily synch up the audio and video clips from the shoot.Learn everything you need to know about Final Cut Pro X.
+We use this feature to quickly and easily sync up the audio and video clips from the shoot.Learn everything you need to know about Final Cut Pro X.

 If you’re already using Adobe Lightroom and/or Adobe Photoshop for your food photography, you might want to add another Adobe product to your workflow.
-Premiere Pro gives you a lot of control in terms of the final video, and you can export your video as a square for social media directly from this app.
-It’s also great for those who are working on Windows computers – Final Cut Pro X and iMovie (below) are both only for Macs.Ready for a deep dive into this software?
+Premiere Pro gives you a lot of control in terms of the final video, and is also great for those who are working on Windows computers – Final Cut Pro X and iMovie (below) are both only for Macs.Ready for a deep dive into this software?

 You can use iMovie on a desktop or on an iPhone, so it’s a great solution for those who want to try their hand at phone videography.
 It has a few more limitations than Final Cut Pro X or Premiere Pro, but it’s a good solution for just starting out with video editing.Want to learn more about editing in iMovie?

 But wait, there’s more!
 Here are some of the most common questions we get about how we shoot recipe videos, along with some quick answers to get you started: